Beginner Guide · Updated 2026

 Step 4: Pay and Start the Cycle (3 minutes)

 The payment system varies by launderette.
-Coin-operated machines have a slot on the front where you insert the coins shown on the display (usually between £4-8 for a wash).
-The machine counts down as you insert coins and starts automatically when you reach the full amount.
+Coin-operated machines have a slot on the front where you insert the coins shown on the display (usually between £4–8 for a wash).
+Card payment machines let you tap your contactless card on a reader.
+Some launderettes still use pay-at-counter systems where you tell staff your machine number and pay at the desk.

 Most machines only have one main cycle, making the choice simple.
 The default “Cotton” or “Normal” cycle works for 95% of laundry.
-Don’t worry about the various special cycles unless you have very dirty work clothes (Heavy Duty) or delicate silk items (Delicates).
-The machine does all the thinking for you.
+Don't worry about the various special cycles unless you have very dirty work clothes (Heavy Duty) or delicate silk items (Delicates).

 Step 5: Wait for the Wash Cycle (30–60 minutes)

 Once started, the machine fills with water, agitates your clothes, drains, rinses, and runs a final spin cycle.
-This takes 30-60 minutes depending on the cycle selected.
+This takes 30–60 minutes depending on the cycle selected.
+Most people set a phone alarm for 5 minutes before the cycle ends and pop to a nearby café or shop.
+Just don't leave valuables with your laundry.

 Step 6: Transfer to the Dryer (5 minutes)

 When the wash cycle finishes, the machine door unlocks with a click.
 Open it and remove all your clothes into your basket or bag.
-Check the back of the drum carefully.
-Socks love to hide there.
+Check the back of the drum carefully — socks love to hide there.
 Also check the rubber door seal where small items can get trapped.

 Locate an available dryer (usually the same size as your washing machine) and load your damp clothes loosely.
 Shake out each item as you transfer it.
 This helps clothes dry faster and prevents wrinkles.